martinbudden/Protoflight/README.md

 RadioController is not really a good name and I am trying to think of a better one.

 When the hardware supports it `AHRS_Task` and `Receiver_Task` are interrupt-driven.
-`VehicleController_Task` is driven by a timer, however I am considering the option of allowing to be triggered when `AHRS::readIMUandUpdateOrientation` completes.
+`VehicleController_Task` is  triggered when `AHRS::readIMUandUpdateOrientation` completes.

 On dual-core processors `AHRS_Task` has the entire second core to itself.